scivislab/BDI-ED/README.md

 #### Original Source Code
 For an archive of the original source code submitted with the first two papers on the branch and path mapping distance, see the [corresponding branch]().
-This branch also contains an alternative C++ implementation, on which the benchmarks in the papers are bases.
+This branch also contains an alternative C++ implementation, on which the benchmarks in the papers are based.
 Furthermore, the original repositories contained datasets to showcase the distances.
 These have been moved to separate data publications, but can also be found in the branch mentioned above.
 The datasets are published here: